Clustering Partially Observed Graphs via Convex Optimization: Main Results

-Here, for any matrix $M$, the term $\mathcal{P}_{\Omega_{obs}}(M)$ keeps all elements of $M$ in $\OmegaO$ unchanged, and sets all other elements to 0; the constraints thus state that the sparse and low-rank matrix should in sum be consistent with the observed entries. $||\B||_1 = \sum_{i,j} |b_{ij}|$ is the $\ell_1$ norm of the entries of the matrix, which is well-known to be a convex surrogate for the number of non-zero entries $||\B||_0$.
-The second term is $||\K||_* = \sum_s \sigma_s(K)$ is "nuclear norm": the sum of singular values of $\K$.
-This has been shown recently to be the convex surrogate\footnote{In particular, it is the $\ell_1$ norm of the singular value vector, while rank is the $\ell_0$ norm of the same.} for the rank function \cite{fazel}.
-Thus our objective function is a convex surrogate for the (natural) combinatorial objective $\eta ~ ||\B||_0 + (1-\eta) \textrm{rank}(\K)$. (\ref{eq:partial_conv_prog}) is, in fact, a semi-definite program SDP \cite{cspw}.
+Here, for any matrix $\M$, the term $\mathcal{P}_{\OmegaO}(\M)$ keeps all elements of $\M$ in $\OmegaO$ unchanged, and sets all other elements to 0; the constraints thus state that the sparse and low-rank matrix should in sum be consistent with the observed entries of $ \A+\I $.
+The term $\Vert\B\Vert_1 = \sum_{i,j} |b_{i,j}|$ is the $\ell_1$ norm of the entries of the matrix $ \B $, which is well-known to be a convex surrogate for the number of non-zero entries $\Vert\B\Vert_0$.
+The second term $\Vert\K\Vert_* = \sum_s \sigma_s(\K)$ is the nuclear norm (also known as the trace norm), defined as the sum of the singular values of $\K$.
+This has been shown to be the tightest convex surrogate for the rank function for matrices with unit spectral norm \citep{fazelphd}.
+Thus our objective function is a convex surrogate for the (natural) combinatorial objective $\lambda\Vert\B\Vert_0 + \textrm{rank}(\K)$.
+The optimization problem~\eqref{eq:partial_conv_prog} is, in fact, a semidefinite program (SDP)~\citep{cspw}.

-{\em Definitition: Validity:} The convex program \eqref{eq:partial_conv_prog} is said to produce a {\em valid} output if the low-rank matrix part $\K$ of the optimum corresponds to a graph of disjoint cliques; i.e. its rows and columns can be re-ordered to yield a block-diagonal matrix with all-one matrices for each block.

-Validity of a given $\K$ can easily be checked, either via elementary re-ordering operations, or via a singular value decomposition\footnote{An SVD of a valid $\K$ will yield singular vectors with disjoint supports, with each vector having all non-zero entries equal to each other.
-The supports correspond to the clusters.}.
-Our first simple, but crucial, insight is that whenever the convex program (\ref{eq:partial_conv_prog}) yields a valid solution, it is the disagreement minimizer.
-This is true in-spite of the fact that we have clearly dropped several constraints of the original problem (e.g. we do not enforce the entries of $\K$ to be between 0 and 1, etc.).

-\begin{theorem} For any $\eta > 0$, if the optimum of \eqref{eq:partial_conv_prog} is valid, then it is the clustering that minimizes the number of observed disagreements. \end{theorem}

-{\bf Algorithm:} Our algorithm takes the adjacency matrix of the network $\A$ and outputs either the optimal clustering or declares failure.
-Using the result of Theorem~\ref{thm:disamin}, if the clustering is valid, then we are guaranteed that the result is a disagreement minimizer clustering.

-We recommend using the fast implementation algorithms developed in \cite{LinALM}, which is specially tailored for matrix splitting.
-Setting the parameter $\eta$ can be done either via a simple line search from 0 to 1, or maybe a binary search, or any other option.
-Whenever it results in a valid $\K$, we have found the optimal clustering.

-{\bf Analysis:} The main analytical contribution of this paper is conditions under which the above algorithm will find the clustering that minimizes the number of disagreements among the observed entries.
-We provide both deterministic/worst-case guarantees, and average case guarantees for a natural randomness assumption.
-Let $\K^*$ be the low-rank matrix corresponding to the optimal clustering (as described above).
-Let $\B^* = \mathcal{P}_{\OmegaO} (\A + \I - \K)$ be the matrix of observed disagreements for this clustering.
-Note that the support of $\B^*$ is contained in $\OmegaO$.
-Let $K_{min}$ be the size of the smallest cluster in $\K^*$.